noahlange/gecs/README.md

 ### Phases

 By specifying a static (numeric) `phase` property on a system, or using the `phase()` system composition helper, you can group systems together into different portions of the tick.
 Ties between systems in different plugins are executed in order of plugin registration.
+Systems without an explicit phase are executed at the end of the `UPDATE` phase (`599`).

 ```typescript
 import { Phase as DefaultPhases, phase } from 'gecs';